shawnmckinney/LdapEntityManager/PROPOSAL.md

 type: rockstar
 ```

-- The left side contains the logical attr names and the right side has the values.
+- The left side contains the logical attr name and the right side has the value.
-- The object_class attr may be loaded with multiple values (e.g. inetorgperson, posixaccount).
+- The object_class attr may be loaded with multiple values.
-- Lists composed of multiple attrs are a special case and must follow special mapping rule.
+- Lists composed of multiple attrs are a special case and must follow mapping rule.
 e.g. model:
 ```
 addresses: